tiimgreen/campaign-monitor-trace-ip/README.md

 # Campaign Monitor Trace IPs

-Trace the IP addresses of subscribers on Campaign Monitor given their email address.
+Find the geographic location and IP address of subscribers to a Campaign Monitor list.

 ## How to use